5 designers leading Nigeria's hyperlocal fashion revolution

 Founded by husband-and-wife team Oroma and Osione Itegboje in 2016, This Is Us specializes in slogan T-shirts and trousers made using handwoven cotton from the northern town of Funtua.

-Oroma, who is 34, had previously worked at Alara, the Lagos luxury concept store designed by David Adjaye, which stocked products made from local materials alongside products made using foreing supply chains.
+Oroma, who is 33, had previously worked at Alara, the Lagos luxury concept store designed by David Adjaye, which stocked products made from local materials alongside products made using foreign supply chains.
 Her experience sparked an interest in working with Nigerian craftsmanship.

 "We wanted to explore something that was local," she said.
 "In the past, Nigeria used to be one of the biggest exporters of cotton.
 But we haven't maintained that very well."

-Note: This article has been updated to correctly state the ages of Oroma and Osione Itegboje as 33 and 35, respectively.